JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 For powder scenarios, the molar absorption, the absorption, and the real or imaginary permittivity can be plotted.
 Once a plot has been requested the calculation progress is shown in the progress bar.
 Some settings can be changed without the whole plot being recalculated.

 For single-crystal plots, the crystal reflectance and transmittance for s and p polarised radiation can be plotted along with absorptance which is defined in terms of the reflectance (R) and the transmittance (T) as :math:`1-R-T`.
-For thick slabs, only the transmittance is of any revelance.
-For thin films, absorptance is useful as it removes some of the oscilations that occur in the transmittance or reflectance due to the film thickness.
+For thick slabs, only the transmittance is of any relevance.
+For thin films, absorptance is useful as it removes some of the oscillations that occur in the transmittance or reflectance due to the film thickness.

 .. _fig-plottingTab-SingleCrystal: